-Glocester and Burrillville's education and outreach programs should highlight the importance of picking up after dogs and other pets and not feeding waterfowl, particularly around the many small ponds and larger reservoirs within the watershed.
+Glocester and Burrillville's education and outreach programs should highlight the importance of picking up after dogs and other pets and not feeding waterfowl, particularly around the many small ponds within the watershed.
 Animal wastes should be disposed of away from any waterway or stormwater system.
-Burrillville should work with volunteers from the town to map locations where animal waste is a significant and chronic problem.
-This work should be incorporated into the municipalities' Phase II plans and should result in an evaluation of strategies to reduce the impact of animal waste on water quality.
-This may include installing signage, providing pet waste receptacles or digester systems in high-use areas such as the Veterans Memorial Park in downtown Pascoag, enacting ordinances requiring clean-up, and targeting educational and outreach programs in problem areas.
+Both towns should work with volunteers from their town to map locations where animal waste is a significant and chronic problem.
+This work should be incorporated into their Phase II plans and should result in an evaluation of strategies to reduce the impact of animal waste on water quality.
+This may include installing signage, providing pet waste receptacles or digester systems in high-use areas, enacting ordinances requiring clean-up, and targeting educational and outreach programs in problem areas.

 Towns and residents can also take several measures to minimize waterfowl-related impacts.
-They can allow tall, coarse vegetation to grow in areas along the shores of reservoirs and Ponds, which are frequented by waterfowl.
+They can allow tall, coarse vegetation to grow in areas along the shores of reservoirs and ponds, which are frequented by waterfowl.
 Waterfowl, especially grazers like geese, prefer easy access to the water.
 Maintaining an uncut vegetated buffer along the shore will make the habitat less desirable to geese and encourage migration.
 With few exceptions, Part XIV, Section 14.13, of Rhode Island's Hunting Regulations prohibits feeding wild waterfowl at any time in the state of Rhode Island.
-Educational programs should emphasize that feeding waterfowl, such as ducks, geese, and swans, may contribute to water quality impairments in the Pascoag River and can harm human health and the environment.
+Educational programs should emphasize that feeding waterfowl, such as ducks, geese, and swans, may contribute to water quality impairments in the Chepachet River and can harm human health and the environment.
+Glocester and Burrillville should ensure that mention of this regulation is included in their SWMPPs.